-There are many factors that are looked at when determining if someone is a good candidate for LASIK surgery.
-The best way to determine whether or not LASIK is a safe option for you is to have you come in for a no-cost, no-obligation, consultation.
-During the consultation, we will perform several measurements, including measuring the thickness of the cornea, photographing the shapes of the cornea, and checking your level of correction.
-If those factors all fall within treatable perimeters, then LASIK may be a safe option for you!
+There are many factors that go into determining if an individual would be a good candidate for LASIK eye surgery.
+The best way to establish whether or not LASIK is a safe option for you, is to come in for a no-cost, no-obligation consultation.
+During your consultation you will have several tests and measurements of your eye, including but not limited to:

 If all of these measurements fall within the parameters of performing the procedure safely, your doctor will recommend the procedure to you.
 LASIK eye surgery can be a suitable option to fix your nearsightedness.